rugabunda/ESET-Trial-Reset/README.md

 ## Troubleshooting

 1. If this script is interrupted during mounting/dismounting phase or the mounted folders are open in any application during mounting and or unmounting phases it may cause potential errors.
-This app is designed to automate the process of fixing resulting stale mount entries, but not user error.
+This app is designed to automate the process of fixing resulting stale mount entries, not user error.

 2. If disarm does not complete after arming, Windows Recovery Environment will be stuck loading the script.